buzzm/postgresbson/README.md

 There are too many build directory permissions, install directory permissions, and other local oddments to document here, but neither postgres nor root privilege is required to compile and link the shared lib but *installation* in your particular environment will vary.
+In general, on OS X using `brew` you won't need root because root does not own `/opt/homebrew` but on Linux, lots of things are done with `sudo yum` and resources end up owned as root in `/usr/pgsql-nn` and `/usr/lib64`.

 Make sure you install *and* restart your postgres server to properly pick up the new BSON extension.